flyingcircusio/fc-nixos/doc/src/matomo.md

 # Matomo

 Managed instance of [Matomo](https://matomo.org), a real-time Web analytics application.
-By default, we use the the latest LTS version provided by NixOS which is 4.x.x.
+By default, we use the the latest LTS version provided by NixOS which is 5.x.x.

-Matomo 5.x.x is also supported by this platform version.
+Matomo 4.x.x is not supported anymore by this platform version, please ensure that you have upgraded from that version.

-The next platform version 24.11 will use Matomo 5 as default version.
-Matomo 4 is supported only until the end of 2024.

 (nixos-matomo-upgrade)=

 ## Upgrading to Matomo 5

+The upgrade from Matomo 4 to 5 contains breaking changes especially relevant when using additional plugins.
+Ensure that your plugins are compatible to Matomo 5 before upgrading.

+The 24.11 platform already sets `matomo_5` as the default package to be used.
+Hence, when upgrading from platform 24.05 with matomo-4, the upgrade will happen automatically.
 :::{warning}
 Before upgrading, test Matomo 5 on a separate staging instance, if possible.
 Migrating from Matomo 4 to 5 is irreversible without manual admin intervention!
 :::

+It is also possible to upgrade to matomo_5 while still using the 24.05 platform:

 To use Matomo 5, set the `services.matomo.package` option manually in custom config, like this: